 Test drive the car.
 Take the car for a test drive.
 Turn the radio off, drive on both freeways and surface streets, test the air conditioning, listen for noises, pay attention to seat comfort, and take note of anything else that is important to you.

 Bring used cars to a mechanic.
 If you are looking at a used car, get an inspection by an independent mechanic.
-(To learn more about special considerations when buying a used car, see Nolo's article Buying a Used Car: What You Need to Know).
+(To learn more about special considerations when buying a used car, see Buying a Used Car: What You Need to Know).

 Once you've decided on the car you want, it's time to negotiate.